mastrojs/mastrojs.github.io/data/guide/interactivity-with-javascript-in-the-browser.md

     todos = localSignal([]);
 ```

-This is the final chapter of the Mastro Guide to static site generation.
-However, you can continue with the [Reactive Mastro docs](/reactive/), or continue to the addendum about servers, URLs, HTTP, HTML forms, and REST APIs.
+This concludes the last chapter of the Mastro Guide about static site generation.

+However, you can continue with the [Reactive Mastro docs](/reactive/), or continue this guide and learn about URLs, HTTP and servers, as well as how to use Mastro to run a server and build HTML forms, and REST APIs.